solita/solita.github.com/_posts/2020-08-17-creating-your-ci-cd-pipeline-with-concourse.md

   - path: image-cache
 ```
 Caches are used to preserve the partial state of your tasks' running environment between builds.
 Many times this is a useful
-feature in your tasks, Ie. Concourse doesn't need to download every dependency on every build.
+feature in your tasks, e.g. Concourse doesn't need to download every dependency on every build.

 Summary
 -------